skyworkz/website/content/blog/running-self-hosted-agents-in-azure-devops-using-an-azure-ad-access-token.md

 slug: running-self-hosted-agents-with-ad-access-token
 date: 2023-08-17
 ---
-So if you're someone who runs any number of Azure Pipelines a day, at one point you might have considered running a self hosted agent pool.
+If you're someone who runs any number of Azure Pipelines a day, at one point you might have considered running a self hosted agent pool.

 Maybe you wanted to isolate your workload from the rest of your organization as you are getting sick of pipeline build queues filling up right when you are planning a very important release to production.
 Maybe you have very specific needs in terms of OS, tooling, whatever.